Rurouni98/Rurouni98/README.md

 ## 💬 About me
 - 🌱 I’m 27 seoul student
-- ❤️ I love to code and game
+- ❤️ I love to code and play games
 <!-- - ⚡ Fun fact: I can sleep more than 12 hours straight -->

 #### ⏲️ Work Stats